ABOUT THE AUTHOR

 Arhuaco

-Another indigenous group from the region of the Sierra Nevada by Santa Marta, are the Arhuacos, who are descendants from the Taironas.
-In their belief, the Sierra is the Heart of the earth, the center for them.
+Another indigenous group from the region of the Sierra Nevada by Santa Marta, is the Arhuacos, who are descendants from the Taironas.
+In their belief, the Sierra is the Heart of the Earth, the center of the Universe.
 They consider their ancestors and themselves as elder brothers, whereas everyone else is considered to be a younger brother.
 They are guided by the Mamos, who are the spiritual leader of the Arhuaco.
 They represent the connection between nature and humans.
 To become a Mamo the Arhuaco needs to be educated for 9 years, living in a cave with the eldest, who will teach them everything they need to know.
 The Arhuaco people especially focus on keeping the world in balance, and they feel that this balance is endangered by the younger brothers, as to say anybody who is not Arhuaco.

 Muiscas